oddbird/oddsite/content/2017/03/06/pattern-making.rst

 especially when you want to make programmatic adjustments.
 In fact, maps were added to Sass to replace *variable-name interpolation*.
-New variables can't be generated in Sass, but new map keys can.
+New variables can’t be generated in Sass, but new map keys can.
 The following code attempts to create and save lighter and darker versions of our primary brand color.
-This won't work, using variables:
+This won’t work, using variables:

 .. code:: scss